inkandswitch/patchwork/README.md

 Now in Patchwork when you click "create new" you should see a new option letting you create a doc of your new datatype.
 Click that and you should see your new tool running!

+## Editing the OS itself

+If you want to edit the OS web app:

+Run the built app locally with `pnpm preview`.
+Each time you edit the app, run `pnpm build`.
+(For some edits, `pnpm build:main` might be enough.)

 ### AI

 LLM features in Patchwork include bot edits and change history summarization.